Heart Attacks & Cardiovascular Care

 Craig R. Smith, MDCraig R. Smith, MD | (212) 305-8312

-Dr. Smith is Chair of Surgery at Columbia and a renowned heart surgeon.
+Dr. Smith is a renowned heart surgeon.
 Dr. Smith's surgical expertise includes aortic and mitral valve operations, aortic procedures, and coronary artery bypass.
 Dr. Smith's research into transcatheter aortic valve replacement (TAVR) has shaped international standards in heart care.

 Hiroo Takayama, MD, PhD |Hiroo Takayama, MD, PhD | (212) 305-6380

-Dr. Takayama is Chief of Adult Cardiac Surgery.
+Dr. Takayama is Vice Chair for Cardiac, Vascular, and Thoracic Surgery.
 For years, he has led the Aortic Center at Columbia, focusing on endovascular and minimally-invasive aortic treatments.
 He also specializes in minimally-invasive mitral repair, septal myectomy for hypertropic cardiomyopathy as well as complex high-risk surgical procedures.

 Koji Takeda, MDKoji Takeda, MD, PhD | (212) 305-5156